 2. Repair Issues

-Often a buyer will request the seller of a piece of real estate to make some specific repairs before the closing.
+Often a buyer will request the seller of a piece of real estate to make some specific repairs before the real estate closing.
 Sometimes the buyer will later discover that the repairs were faulty, or that they were not completed.

 In the case of faulty repairs, a seller will often argue that the buyer needs to seek compensation from the one who performed the repairs.
 These disputes can get complicated as the buyer, seller, and the company who completed repairs trade accusations and try to shift blame onto the other parties.